-Stainless steel nails are the preferred choice (use No. 304 or No. 316) or hot-dipped galvanized as per ASTM A 153.
+Stainless steel nails are strongly advised (use No. 304 or No. 316).
 Other types of fasteners are not recommended.
 For best results use "split-less" ring shank stainless steel siding nails.
 These nails have thin blunt points to reduce wood splitting.